Skip to Content

 ©klotz/123RF.COM

-Dine with a View of the Fountains of Bellagio: There are a number of restaurants at Bellagio and surrounding resorts that offer views of the iconic fountains.
+Dine with a View of the Fountains of Bellagio: Several restaurants at Bellagio and surrounding resorts offer views of the iconic fountains.

 While the restaurants at Bellagio offer the best views, they come with a healthy dose of “sticker shock”.